pulgarino222/front-pet-project/README.md

+# front-pet-project
+The Pet Adoption Program aims to improve the lives of animals and people by facilitating meaningful connections between them.
+With an efficient and supportive process, we are committed to ensuring loving homes for every pet, positively impacting countless families and animals.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.